Red-Fairy/ZeroShotDayNightDA/README.md

 ## Updates
 - 09/06/2023: Code for image classification and semantic segmentation is available now.
+- 10/18/2023: Code for visual place recognition is available now.

 ## Code
 Code for image classification and semantic segmentation is available now.
 Code for visual place recognition and video action recognition will be released soon.